dannsam/xenko-docs/manual/virtual-reality/enable-vr.md

 # Enable VR

+<span class="label label-doc-level">Beginner</span>
+<span class="label label-doc-audience">Programmer</span>

 This page explains how to add support for the Oculus Rift and Vive devices to your game.
-Other devices will be supported in Xenko soon.
+Xenko will support other devices soon.

 1. In the **asset view** (in the bottom pane by default), double-click the **Graphics Compositor**.